wiggzz/webapp-timelapse/README.md

 npm install
 ```

-To run the tests/examples run:
+To run the tests/examples run, start a selenium server, check that the default configuration is correct in lib/protractorDefaults.conf.js and then run:

 ```
 npm test